1R-obo/AI-CAD-Project/README.md

 **Prompting examples:**

-&nbsp;&nbsp;&nbsp;&nbsp;*Some examples of prompts that worked include: "Can you explain what this blender python code does, line by line?", "How can I modify this code to make the object wider?", "What is the difference between scaling and resizing in Blender?", "Why am I getting this error in blender?", "Can you help me make this object step by step?".
+&nbsp;&nbsp;&nbsp;&nbsp;Some examples of prompts that worked include: "Can you explain what this blender python code does, line by line?", "How can I modify this code to make the object wider?", "What is the difference between scaling and resizing in Blender?", "Why am I getting this error in blender?", "Can you help me make this object step by step?".

-**Some prompts that didn't work well were:**

-&nbsp;&nbsp;&nbsp;&nbsp;"What script do I use to make a table in Blender like IKEA's LACK?", "What's wrong with this script?" (user pastes 50+ unformatted lines of code), "How do I use modifiers in Blender?", "How can I make a complex mechanical object with gears and joins user Blender Python?", "Can you give me a script that uses geometry nodes?"
+&nbsp;&nbsp;&nbsp;&nbsp;Some prompts that didn't work well were: "What script do I use to make a table in Blender like IKEA's LACK?", "What's wrong with this script?" (user pastes 50+ unformatted lines of code), "How do I use modifiers in Blender?", "How can I make a complex mechanical object with gears and joins user Blender Python?", "Can you give me a script that uses geometry nodes?"
 These prompts failed since they lacked enough technical detail or context, involved visual issues, and combined multiple concepts.

 &nbsp;&nbsp;&nbsp;&nbsp;While ChatGPT was effective in teaching some concepts in a step by step process, certain prompts showed its limitations.
 This was especially shown when users asked overly broad or highly specific questions, such as not having enough technical detail or context, and combining too many concepts.
 These cases show how it's important to learn how to ask effective, focused prompts when using ChatGPT as a tutor.